DasEd955/Stocks-Subreddit-Classifier/README.md

 True label: `Interpretive_Opinion` | Predicted: `Evidence_Based_Analysis` | Confidence: 0.47

 The title phrase "this is the exact math that changed my mind" is the trigger.
-The word "math" combined with numerical reasoning language throughout the post activates the model's `Evidence_Based_Analysis` pattern even though the post is fundamentally an opinion piece — the author is explaining why they personally won't buy, not presenting an independent analysis that stands alone as evidence.
+The word "math" combined with numerical reasoning language throughout the post activates the model's `Evidence_Based_Analysis` pattern even though the post is fundamentally an opinion piece, the author is explaining why they personally won't buy, not presenting an independent analysis that stands alone as evidence.
 The model is picking up on surface vocabulary ("math," "exact") rather than reasoning structure.
-Low confidence (0.47) signals the model is uncertain; it's not a committed misclassification, it's a coin-flip at the boundary.
+Low confidence (0.47) signals the model is uncertain; it's not a committed misclassification, it's a coin flip at the boundary.

 **Error #4:**
 > "We can write off any answer here which ignores the fact that Friday last week was the worst day in the market in over 4 years (was not CPI leak as it doesn't explain last Friday)..."

 True label: `Interpretive_Opinion` | Predicted: `Evidence_Based_Analysis` | Confidence: 0.43

 Structurally similar to Error #1.
 The post references a specific market event with precise framing ("worst day in over 4 years," "was not CPI leak"), which triggers the analytical vocabulary pattern.
-The post is substantively an opinion about market causation with no independently verifiable evidence — but it reads like analysis.
+The post is substantively an opinion about market causation with no independently verifiable evidence, but it reads like analysis.
 Extremely low confidence (0.43) confirms the model is nearly guessing.

 **Error #7:**
 > "For those who keep asking for a 'one buy and hold for the next 10 years' the opportunity is here: it's GOOGL..."

 True label: `Interpretive_Opinion` | Predicted: `Evidence_Based_Analysis` | Confidence: 0.40

 The post includes some supporting reasoning about GOOGL's business fundamentals.
 The model finds enough analytical framing in the body to push it over the Evidence_Based threshold, but the post's thesis ("the opportunity is here") is a personal conviction, not an independently verifiable claim.
-The confidence of 0.40 is the lowest of any prediction in the test set — the model barely tips to the wrong side.
+The confidence of 0.40 is the lowest of any prediction in the test set; the model barely tips to the wrong side.

 **What causes this boundary to fail:** The model has learned to associate analytical vocabulary (math, exact, fact, worst, since, over X years) with `Evidence_Based_Analysis`.
 What it has not fully learned is the structural test: *does the claim stand independently of the author's assertion?* That distinction requires understanding argument structure, not surface vocabulary.